Feirell/nd-bezier/README.md

-# 2d-bezier
+# nd-bezier

-`2d-bezier` is module which eases the use of bezier curves.
+`nd-bezier` is module which eases the use of bezier curves.